apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   * Moxxi slot-machine eridium bump
   * Re-test `City_P` hub door-opening (tweaked that during `OrbitalPlatform_P`)
   * Also the Skywell-27 door after the thruster disabling
+* Did we want to do the "initial" ECHO playing animation, with the blowing-on-cart?

 Changelog
 =========